Fr0sT-Brutal/awesome-pascal/README.md

 * [SynMustache](https://github.com/synopse/dmustache). `[Delphi]` `[FPC]` Delphi implementation of the Mustache template language, supporting Delphi 6 up to Delphi 10 Seattle (and FPC/Lazarus compilation).

-* [Delphi Template Engine](http://sourceforge.net/projects/delphi-templeng).
-Template engine designed to be used as a library in Delphi (mainly Delphi 7) applications, allowing developers to use templating on their software with no worry about implementing it.
+* [Delphi Template Engine](http://sourceforge.net/projects/delphi-templeng). `[Delphi]` Template engine designed to be used as a library in Delphi (mainly Delphi 7) applications, allowing developers to use templating on their software with no worry about implementing it.

+* [MustaPAS](https://github.com/leledumbo/mustapas). `[Delphi]` `[FPC]` Mustache implementation in simple procedural Pascal.

 ## Logging

-* [Log4d](https://github.com/landrix/Log4d-for-Delphi).
-Implementation of logging system for Delphi, based on Log4j.
+* [Log4d](https://github.com/landrix/Log4d-for-Delphi). `[Delphi]` `[FPC]` Implementation of logging system for Delphi, based on Log4j.

-* [TraceTool](http://tracetool.sourceforge.net/).
-C#, C++, Delphi, ActiveX and Java trace framework and a trace viewer.
+* [TraceTool](http://tracetool.sourceforge.net/). `[Delphi]` C#, C++, Delphi, ActiveX and Java trace framework and a trace viewer.

-* [LoggerPro](https://github.com/danieleteti/loggerpro).
-A modern and pluggable logging framework for Delphi.
+* [LoggerPro](https://github.com/danieleteti/loggerpro). `[Delphi]` A modern and pluggable logging framework for Delphi.

-* [SynLog](https://github.com/synopse/mORMot/blob/master/SynLog.pas).
-Logging functions used by Synopse projects.
+* [SynLog](https://github.com/synopse/mORMot/blob/master/SynLog.pas). `[Delphi]` `[FPC]` Logging functions used by Synopse projects.

-* [slf4p](https://github.com/michaelJustin/slf4p).
-A simple logging facade with support for LazLogger, Log4D, and other logging frameworks.
+* [slf4p](https://github.com/michaelJustin/slf4p). `[Delphi]` `[FPC]` A simple logging facade with support for LazLogger, Log4D, and other logging frameworks.

-* [GrijjyCloudLogger](https://github.com/grijjy/GrijjyCloudLogger).
-Remote logging tool that allows you to send log messages over the Intranet or Internet from Windows, Linux, iOS, Android and macOS devices to a viewer running on Windows.
+* [GrijjyCloudLogger](https://github.com/grijjy/GrijjyCloudLogger). `[Delphi]` Remote logging tool that allows you to send log messages over the Intranet or Internet from Windows, Linux, iOS, Android and macOS devices to a viewer running on Windows.
 Besides sending messages along with any data, it has numerous features including custom live watches, remote live views of objects, tracking live memory usage, object allocations, growth leaks and more.

 * [QuickLogger](https://github.com/exilon/QuickLogger). `[Delphi]` `[FPC]` Delphi/freepascal/.NET (Windows/Linux) library for logging on files, console, memory, email, rest, telegram, slack, eventlog, redis, ide debug messages and throw events..

 ## Math

-* [Big Decimal Math](https://github.com/benibela/bigdecimalmath).
-This unit provides a arbitrary precision BCD float number type.
+* [Big Decimal Math](https://github.com/benibela/bigdecimalmath). `[Delphi]` This unit provides a arbitrary precision BCD float number type.
 It can be used like any numeric type and supports: At least numbers between 10-2147483647 to 102147483647 with 2147483647 decimal digit precision; All standard arithmetic and comparison operators; Rounding functions (floor, ceil, to-even, ..); Some more advanced operations, e.g. power and sqrt.

-* [TIntX](https://github.com/Xor-el/IntXLib4Pascal).
-Pascal port of IntX arbitrary precision Integer library with fast, about O(N * log N) multiplication/division algorithms implementation.
+* [TIntX](https://github.com/Xor-el/IntXLib4Pascal). `[Delphi]` `[FPC]` Pascal port of IntX arbitrary precision Integer library with fast, about O(N * log N) multiplication/division algorithms implementation.
 It provides all the basic arithmetic operations on Integers, comparing, bitwise shifting etc. It also allows parsing numbers in different bases and converting them to string, also in any base.
 The advantage of this library is its fast multiplication, division and from base/to base conversion algorithms. all the fast versions of the algorithms are based on fast multiplication of big Integers using Fast Hartley Transform which runs for O(N * log N * log log N) time instead of classic O(N^2).

-* [DelphiBigNumberXLib](https://github.com/Xor-el/DelphiBigNumberXLib).
-Arbitrary Precision Library for Delphi with Support for Integer and Floating Point Computations.
+* [DelphiBigNumberXLib](https://github.com/Xor-el/DelphiBigNumberXLib). `[Delphi]` Arbitrary Precision Library for Delphi with Support for Integer and Floating Point Computations.

-* [FastMath](https://github.com/neslib/FastMath).
-Delphi math library that is optimized for fast performance (sometimes at the cost of not performing error checking or losing a little accuracy).
+* [FastMath](https://github.com/neslib/FastMath). `[Delphi]` Delphi math library that is optimized for fast performance (sometimes at the cost of not performing error checking or losing a little accuracy).
 It uses hand-optimized assembly code to achieve much better performance then the equivalent functions provided by the Delphi RTL.
 // *Floating-point, vector, matrix operations.*

-* [MPArith](http://www.wolfgang-ehrhardt.de/misc_en.html#mparith).
-Multi precision integer, rational, real, and complex arithmetic.
+* [MPArith](http://www.wolfgang-ehrhardt.de/misc_en.html#mparith). `[Delphi]` Multi precision integer, rational, real, and complex arithmetic.

-* [AMath](http://www.wolfgang-ehrhardt.de/misc_en.html#amath) and [DAMath](http://www.wolfgang-ehrhardt.de/misc_en.html#damath).
-Accurate mathematical methods without using multi precision arithmetic and double precision accurate mathematical methods without using multi precision arithmetic or assembler respectively.
+* [AMath](http://www.wolfgang-ehrhardt.de/misc_en.html#amath) and [DAMath](http://www.wolfgang-ehrhardt.de/misc_en.html#damath). `[Delphi]` Accurate mathematical methods without using multi precision arithmetic and double precision accurate mathematical methods without using multi precision arithmetic or assembler respectively.

 * [ALGLIB](http://www.alglib.net/download.php). `[Delphi]` `[FPC]` Cross-platform numerical analysis and data processing library.
 It supports several operating systems (Windows and POSIX, including Linux).
 ALGLIB features include: Data analysis (classification/regression, statistics); Optimization and nonlinear solvers; Interpolation and linear/nonlinear least-squares fitting; Linear algebra (direct algorithms, EVD/SVD), direct and iterative linear solvers; Fast Fourier Transform and many other algorithms.
 // Free edition is Delphi wrapper around generic C core licensed for Personal and Academic Use.